Grammar 101: ‘Latter’ or ‘Last’

 All the very best!

-Ready to learn more about how I can help your team improve their writing?
+Want to learn more about how I can help your team convey confidence every time?